 Los Angeles is an urban oasis that sprawls across miles of Southern California.
 The city is a fantastic vacation spot with beautiful weather, tons of tourist attractions, and warm, welcoming locals.
 But before heading to L.A., be sure to prep for the trip by learning how to avoid traffic, find the best deals on hotels and food, and which tourist attractions aren't worth your time.

-8 Smart Los Angeles Travel Tips
+9 Smart Los Angeles Travel Tips

+Avoid the 405: This freeway seems to be perpetually gridlocked, especially between US 101 and Long Beach.
 You can get in a traffic jam on it anytime, whether it's rush hour, midnight on Tuesday or noon on Sunday.
-Get a good map and use it to plot another route.
-Use the guide to getting around Los Angeles, which may also help.
+The GPS that comes with your rental car will be a significant help in plotting the best route when navigating the streets of Los Angeles.
 Depending on where you are and where you're going, consider using the Metro Rail instead of driving.

-Skip the overpriced movie star home tours.
-Don't buy the maps you'll find sold on the roadside either.
-Frankly, they're mostly fiction.
+Know what to Expect in Hollywood and Beverly Hills: In Hollywood, you'll find museums featuring memorabilia from Hollywood's past, the Walk of Fame, and the famous footprints at Grauman's Chinese Theater.
+But you won't find movie stars living there or in Beverly Hills.
+Most of the studios moved out years ago.
+Skip the overpriced movie star home tours, and don't buy the maps you'll find sold on the roadside.
 If you really want to see a star or two, the most reliable way to do it is to get tickets to be in a Los Angeles studio audience.

 Save Money on Admissions: If you're visiting several attractions with admission fees, think about buying a multi-attraction discount pack.
 The Go Los Angeles Card offers a lot of things to do.
 But be sure you'll use enough of them to make it worthwhile before you purchase.